EnergMan01/MacePvPPracticeMap/README.md

 ### Each of which are toggleable in the map.
 I also may be adding more features in the future.

+_The map has currently only been tested on 1.21.11_

 # Requires herobot mod: https://modrinth.com/mod/herobot